LidlDev/lidldev-portfolio/docs/VERCEL_SETUP.md

    - `https://lidldev.com`
    - Keep the development URLs if needed

+**Important Notes**:
-**Important**: Make sure to include both the `/agent` paths and the root paths to ensure proper redirection after authentication.
+- Make sure to include both the `/agent` paths and the root paths to ensure proper redirection after authentication
+- For mobile devices, users will need to manually return to the app after authentication
+- The authentication flow uses a full-page redirect rather than a popup to ensure compatibility with all devices

 ## Vercel Deployment Features